Shashi456/Deep-Learning-Research/Review/Explaining and Harnesssing Adversarial Examples.md

 - Finding Models which may be just moderately difficult to optimize but very hard to perturb.

 ## Weaknesses & Doubts
-- Assumption that linear nature is completely responsible for Adversarial Examples.
+- Assumption that linear nature is completely responsible for Adversarial Examples, although it emperically fits i believe the simplest explanation may not be the right one in this case.
 - No consideration of NNs which have no simplifying to display linear properties.